mcereda/programming/python/README.md

 import re

 # Just check for matches
-# Returns a match object that can be used in conditionals (evaluates True if matched)
+# returns a match object that can be used in conditionals (evaluates True if matched)
 re.match(r".* something .*", 'find if something matches')

 # Parse